LeChangAlex/GAN-Metric/README.md

 # GAN-Metric
-Look at Architecture guidlines on page 3 https://arxiv.org/abs/1511.0643
+Look at Architecture guidelines on page 3 https://arxiv.org/abs/1511.0643

 This is what we use: